 Inviting one grandchild at a time for an activity gives you precious one-on-one time.
-Your activities could range from cooking a meal together, working in the garden, shopping, playing games, and a having a sleep-over.
+Your activities could range from cooking a meal together, working in the garden, shopping, playing games, and having a sleep-over.

 Taking a grandchild out for a meal and doing a little shopping has always been a hit with my grands.
 It gives me the opportunity to visit with the child and find out what his individual interests are.
 One grandson calls me and asks, “Nana, can I come and spend the night?
 I need a break!”
 Of course, I’m delighted that he chooses my home for his respite.